AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 ### Clearing all entries: `clear`

+Sometimes, there's just no hope for every foodplace on the list, and you're looking for a clean slate to start again.<br>
-Lets you clear all foodplaces from BiteBuddy!
+If you're dead set on clearing the list *after thinking about it long and hard*, you could clear all foodplaces from BiteBuddy
+*(although we wouldn't recommend it since we believe in second chances!)*.

 Format: `clear`

-* **This action is IRREVERSIBLE!
+* **This action is IRREVERSIBLY DESTRUCTIVE!
 Be extremely careful!**

 [Go to Command Summary](#command-summary)